Understanding the SBA’s Small Business Definition

 Government loans

-Despite the name, the government does not lend directly to business owners.
+Despite the name, the government typically does not lend directly to business owners outside of businesses recovering from declared disaster.
 Instead, government agencies partner with lending institutions to reduce the lender’s risk and increase accessibility to financing for small business owners.
 We’ll cover the two main types:

 SBA loans

-Though there are several types of SBA loan programs, the 7(a) loan is the flagship.
+There are several types of SBA loan programs, though the 7(a) loan is the most well-known.
 Standard 7(a) loans offer general financing of up to $5 million to small business owners.
 The capital can be used for a wide range of purposes, such as working capital, seasonal expenses, fixed assets and remodeling projects.
-Here’s more on how to apply.
+Here’s more on how to apply for an SBA loan.

 CAPLines